abdulhakeemdahir/Horeseon-Social-Solutions-Refactor/README.md

 ## Developer Profile

 My name is Abdulhakeem Dahir and I am an aspiring Software Developer.
-I have always had an interest in programming, but was too afraid to pursue a career as I felt it was too daunting of task.
+I have always had an interest in programming, but was too afraid to pursue a career as I felt it was too daunting of a task.
 Even though we are living in difficult times in 2020, I decided to take the plunge.
 I hope that my work will show my development as a Developer and my growth in this field.
 This is my first project, so here goes.

 ## Client Request